 11. The Manhattan Bridge

 The Brooklyn Bridge may get all the hype, but its blue neighbor — the Manhattan Bridge — is an engineering marvel and is just as photogenic.

-Pier 35 on the Lower East Side offers great views of the bridge and the East River from the Manhattan side, as well as plenty of room to set up the perfect shot.
+Additionally, Pier 35 on the Lower East Side offers great views of the Manhattan Bridge and the East River from the Manhattan side, as well as plenty of room to set up the perfect shot.